TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nano-store-update.md

 * Set diverter valve at bottom of range, 42°C. Idea is to steal a little stored heat when valve opens in exchange for avoiding cycling and making the final jump up to combi flow temperatures more quickly.
 Also gets heat into the tank more quickly if we started from cold.
 * Window for getting into shower is 45-55°C. Again, waiting for end of any valve cycling if we started with cold water in the tank.
 * To make things more predictable I stopped using the tank temperature to end boost.
 Desired temperature is set at 60°C which we'll never reach.
 Instead use Home Assistant automation to cancel the boost once return flow temperature hits 55°C.

+# Flow Sensor

+  2. Move sensor up.
+Lowest place that keeps stable temperature as stratification happens.
+Think of value as average temperature.
+Set hysteresis to 3°C. Instant hot water only works if temperature as this point drops quickly enough when there's DHW demand.
+  3. Use separate sensors for stored tank temperature and spotting DHW demand.
+For example, Adam used a flow sensor on another NanoStore trial.
+When there's no demand the Vaillant controls see the stored water temperature (high on the heat exchanger), when hot water is drawn off, the flow sensor switches the temperature input to a fixed value just below `setpoint - hysteresis` to force DHW run.
+* Adam recommended option 1, normal behavior for a hot water cylinder
+* In test with flow sensor Adam found that ramping time for heat pump is related to store temperature.
+At low store temperature, heat pump is running at low power, presumably on the basis that it doesn't need much power to heat water at low temperature.
+As temperature goes up, heat pump power does too.
+If you connect Vaillant controls to a temperature sensor at 45°C when DHW demand starts, it ramps up within a minute.
+* Looked for evidence of similar effects with my setup.
+Found a case where water had been boosted before a shower with tank temperature already at 45°C.  Took 7 minutes from start of DHW cycle until full power, tank staying at 45°C or above as no water drawn off.
+Not anywhere near Adam's reported performance.
+* Conversely, in cases where water is being heated from cold, it takes 12 minutes to get to full power.

 # DHW Frost Protection